beanbeanjuice/cafeBot/README.md

 * `set-update-channel` - Sets the current channel to the update channel.
 This means if you have `notify-on-update` set to `Enabled`, you will receive bot updates in this channel.
 * `notify-on-update` - `Enable` or `Disable` bot notifications.
 This is `Enabled` by default.
 * `set-counting-channel` - Sets the current channel to the counting channel.
 This does exactly as it says.
 Try to count as high as you can without messing up!
-* `set-poll-channel` Sets the current channel to the poll channel.
+* `set-poll-channel` - Sets the current channel to an active poll channel.
 This is needed if you want to run polls on your server!
+* `set-raffle-channel` - Sets the current channel to an active raffle channel.
+This is needed if you want to run raffles on your server!

 <!-- ROADMAP -->